Admission decisions are not processed all at one time. A final decision will be sent via electronic mail.

 Please include an up-to-date résumé where requested in the on-line application.

 Please upload within the on-line application a copy of a transcript from each college or university you have attended.
 Please do not send transcripts through the postal mail.
-Hard copies of official transcripts will be requested for admitted students only.
+Official transcripts will be requested for admitted students only.

 Letters of Recommendation